JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 This variability is expected and demonstrates the architecture's flexibility—operators specify intent (isolated vs. private subnets, CIDR requirements), and the system generates only necessary routes.
 The theoretical maximum (1,152) provides an upper bound for capacity planning, while measured deployment (852) reflects real-world optimization.

 **Implications:**
-- Configuration complexity remains O(n) regardless of actual route count
+- Configuration complexity remains O(V) regardless of actual route count
 - Code amplification factor varies: 7.5× measured (852 routes / ~113 route-related config lines), 10.3× at theoretical max (1,152 / 113)
-- Both counts validate the core claim: O(n²) routes generated from O(n) specification
+- Both counts validate the core claim: O(V²) routes generated from O(V) specification

 This transformation is the **compiler IR pass** of the system: high-level topology declarations undergo systematic expansion into target AWS route resources without human intervention.
 This compiler theory perspective—treating VPC topology as an abstract syntax tree (AST) that undergoes optimization and expansion into target code—is explored in depth in the supplemental documentation (see COMPILER_TRANSFORM_ANALOGY.md for detailed analysis of pure function modules as IR transforms, denotational semantics, and formal verification properties).